bennobakker/Python-Project/README.md

 # Benno Bakker 6011101
-My idea for the project is to make a music playlist generator based on your mood.
-At first, you will choose the emotion you feel in the moment or like listening to.
-Then you will select a genre you like, such as rap, pop or even jazz.
-With this information, a playlist will be created for you (if possible with a link to Spotify to save it).
+i.
+Project Description:
+This project aims to create a playlist generator based on the user's mood and preferred music genre.
+Users choose an emotion and genre, and the system generates a custom playlist, with the option to save it to Spotify.

+ii.
+Algorithm / Library / Methods:
+I'll use the Spotify Web API for song data and a recommendation system that categorizes songs by mood.
+Possible tools include NLP for mood interpretation and clustering algorithms for matching songs to emotions.

+iii.
+Data:
+The project will use Spotify’s metadata (tempo, energy, genre, etc.) and mood-tagged song datasets.

+iv.
+Expected Outcome:
+A code that creates mood-based playlists with a direct link to save them to Spotify.